faabiopontes/daily-dose-of-development/modern-react-with-redux/app6-redux/README.md

 - The Policies Department the start to send it's policies to a Central Repository of Data
 - The Central Repository of Data then sends the form to the Policies Department when it receives a new Form
 - The Policies Department then sends the updated policies back again to the Central Repository of Data
+- Every different type of Form has a different information in it's payload
+- Every Department does a different thing with each Type of Form
+- Every Department receives data from the Central Repository of Data
+- The department might then change this data and return it to the Central Repository of Data